Paeonia lactiflora: Cultivars

-There are several hundred selected cultivars in a range of colours, sizes and forms; many have double flowers, with the stamens modified into additional petals.
-There are many colors now available, from pure milk white, to pink, rose, and near red, along with single to fully double forms.
+There are several hundred selected cultivars in a range of colours, sizes, and forms.
+Many have double flowers, with the stamens modified into additional petals.
+There are several colors, including white, pink, rose, and near red, with single to fully double forms.
 They are prolific bloomers, and have become the main source of peonies for the cut flower business.

 The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: